INCLEMENT WEATHER - NOVEMBER 15 IS CANCELED.

 1315hrs - 1415hrs

 Baptism by Fire: The Martin Place Siege and the Birth of the Current Australian Medical Response to Terrorism

-In December 2014, a sole gunman took 18 people hostage at a café in central Sydney, Australia.
+In December 2014, a sole gunman took 18 hostages at a café in central Sydney, Australia.
 The event was broadcasted live on national television.
-What evolved over the proceeding 16hrs until the ultimate law enforcement resolution would leave the suspect and two others dead and expose the shortcomings of current EMS response to terrorism in Australia.
+What evolved over the next 16 hours until the ultimate law enforcement resolution would leave the suspect and two others dead and expose the shortcomings of current EMS response to terrorism in Australia.
 Inadequacies of the response echoed the lessons hard learned from numerous events in the U.S. and abroad specifically pertaining to interoperability, training and equipment.
 What has evolved out of this is a fundamental change in the approach of EMS and law enforcement in Australia to the threat of domestic terrorism specifically in the provision of medical care to casualties.
 This presentation will present on the planning, response, lessons learned and system wide changes that have subsequently occurred as the result of this siege from the perspective of specialized EMS who were there.
 Presenter: Intensive Care Paramedic Oliver Ellis, Australian Tactical Medical Association.

 1415hrs - 1445hrs: Networking Break/Vendor Showcase

 Community Resilience: Applying Lesson Learned from the Sandy Hook Shooting